 About the Editors

-Meena Singhal (Ph.D. in Second Language Acquisition and Teaching, The University of Arizona) is the Associate Vice President of the Pacific Coast Campus at Long Beach City College.
-Previously she was the Dean of Academic Services at Long Beach City College, the Interim Dean of Language Arts and Professor of ESL at LBCC.
-She is the founding editor of The Reading Matrix: An International Online Journal.
+Meena Singhal (Ph.D. in Second Language Acquisition and Teaching, The University of Arizona) is the Founding Editor of The Reading Matrix: An International Online Journal and Co-Founder of ScriptoPro.
+Previously she served as the Associate Vice President of the Pacific Coast Campus at Long Beach City College, the Dean of Arts, Humanities, Social Sciences, and Library at Santiago Canyon College, and the Dean of Academic Services at Long Beach City College.

 Her dissertation, The Effects of Reading Strategy Instruction on the Reading Comprehension, Reading Process, and Strategy Use of Adult ESL Learners investigated the effectiveness of a Web-Based Reading Instruction Program to teach reading strategies to college-level ESL students.
 In particular, it examined how such a program may help ESL students learn and practice reading strategies, and develop the academic reading skills, as well as the necessary skills to interpret literary works they are exposed to in their freshman composition courses, in order to improve their overall reading comprehension, strategy use, and reading efficiency.
 It also explored the potentials and limitations of using a web-based program for teaching reading strategies.